Interview: ‘All TikTok Users Become Creators Themselves and Inspire Each Other’

 TikTok is a hot new video app that’s taking the world by storm and communicators and PR professionals alike should definitely sit up and take note.
-Launched by Chinese company ByteDance, the app amassed more than 500 million monthly active users and is, therefore, one of the most popular apps on the planet.
+Launched by Chinese company ByteDance, the app amassed one billion active users and is, therefore, one of the most popular apps on the planet.

 How does TikTok work?
 It allows users to create videos of up to 15 seconds and add music, stickers, filters and hashtags.
 Users can also upload pre-shot videos of up to one minute long – additionally, the app comes with some of the features we know from other social networks.

 TikTok stands for a new type of user experience: the app is driven by AI and this makes all the difference since the content shown in user feeds is determined by the respective user’s interests and is not defined by their connections.
 Interested in learning more about TikTok and its potential for digital communicators?
 Then read our earlier post ‘What communicators need to know about … “TikTok‘.

 The app is also growing in Europe: In Germany, for example, TikTok belongs to the top 10 most popular apps – just like Spotify, YouTube and Netflix.
 Next to being a cutting-edge tech product that has the potential to change the way social networks work – elevating “machine-human” interaction – TikTok is also a great channel that communicators should leverage.
 That’s one of the topics we discussed with Inam Mahmood – Inam serves as TikTok’s Director of Partnerships and is responsible for the company’s monetisation efforts across Europe.
 We also spoke with him about TikTok’s plans for Germany, new advertising formats and successful campaigns on the platform.

 What is TikTok and why is the platform so popular?